MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-news-site.md

 ![A post from an organization news site on the SharePoint start page](media/c9335bc4-6be2-41e8-bd53-bf32a946d179.png)

-SharePoint admins can specify any number of organization news sites.
+SharePoint admins can create and specify up to 250 organization news sites.
 For multi-geo tenants, organization news sites would have to be set up for each geo location.
 Each geo location could use the same central organization news site, and/or have its own unique site that shows organization news specific to that region.

 > [!NOTE]
 > When SharePoint home sites are released, they will be automatically configured as organization news sites.